Day One | Wednesday, 20 May 2026

 How can aged care organisations translate the Aged Care Act’s commitments to equity and cultural safety into real, practical change, especially for First Nations Elders, LGBTQIA+ seniors, people from culturally diverse backgrounds, and those living in regional and remote communities?

-Gain insight into practical strategies, tools, and partnerships (i.e. First Nations Stakeholder Communications Toolkit) that support culturally safe practice, improve access and ensures no older person is left behind
+Gain insight into practical strategies, tools, and partnerships (i.e. First Nations Stakeholder Communications Toolkit) that supports culturally safe practice, improves access and ensures no older person is left behind

 Moderator: Kim Whiteley, Chief Executive Officer, NATSIAAC